What is a Longitudinal Data System (LDS)?

 Current key components of Wisconsin's LDS:

-- A comprehensive data warehouse storing student and school data from a variety of sources
+- A comprehensive data warehouse storing and linking student and school data over time from a variety of sources

 - A security application (Application Security Manager) that ensures only authorized personnel view confidential data